Urigo/angular-meteor/README.md

       <h1>Hello, World!</h1>
     </template>

+A template created this way will be added to the $templateCache of the <code>ngmeteor</code> angular module.
 To invoke the template, you can use either AngularJS ng-include (must use single quotations within the double quotations):

     <div ng-include=" 'foo' "></div>